 - Click on branded logos and “seals of approval” to be sure you know who you are dealing with.

 - Never click on links in emails or pop-up advertisements.
 Scam artists use familiar logos and similar-sounding web domains to lure Internet users to fraudulent websites.

 - Use a reliable source, like a phone book or the government portal listed above, to double check the contact information for state agencies.

-- Report look-alike websites to the agency or organization being imitated.
+- Report look-alike websites to the agency or organization that is being imitated.

 Internet Safety: How to Protect Yourself Against Hackers

 With the Internet continuing to grow, some criminals, known as hackers, illegally obtain usernames and passwords from websites, making those with an online account vulnerable.
 Hackers, generally located outside the United States, are difficult to stop because they use cutting edge technology to evade law enforcement and acquire large amounts of information, often undetected.

 Increasingly, "phishing" emails do more than just impersonate a bank in the effort to steal consumers' information.
 Thieves may send a spam e-mail message, instant message, or pop-up message that infects the consumer's PC with spyware and gives control of it to the thief.

 Scams Targeting Computer Owners